 Note that if Instagram is the only place you have stored an image, and it isn’t an image you want to be completely rid of, it’s essential to back up the image or video first.
 There’s a TechJunkie post on how to “save” an Instagram photo as well as one on how to download multiple photos at once if you have a large group of pictures you want to archive.

-Instagram makes it relatively easy to delete that individual images or videos that you change your mind about or didn’t mean to upload.
+Instagram makes it relatively easy to delete that individual image or any videos that you change your mind about or didn’t mean to upload.
 I’ll discuss that in this article, and then I’ll go on to show you how to delete all of your Instagram pictures at once.
 Whatever your reasons, you have the power to make those photos go away, at least from the Instagram site and app.
 Please remember that if people have taken screenshots of your, images, or saved the pictures to their own devices or cloud storage, there is nothing you can do to delete those pictures other than asking the person who has them to erase them.

 How do you Delete Individual Instagram Photos?